Connor-McCartney/Connor-McCartney.github.io/_pages/misc/HandmadeHeroNotes.md

 HeapAlloc: Similar in spirit to malloc, gives you the exact amount of memory you request (sub-allocates out of pages).

 VirtualAlloc: Lower level/more raw, allocates a certain (whole) number of memory pages.
 Eg if the page size is 4096 bytes, and you ask for less than that, it will still give you the entire page.

+There's also VirtualProtect, eg if someone else had a stale pointer to the page and tries to write to it you get a use-after-free.